Root-DE/Applied-Cybersecurity-Django/README.md

 </p>
 <p align="center">Details - Time Series Graph</p>

-On the top of the details page, a time serias graph is shown that is displaying the amount of vulnerabilities found for each category, also based on the CVSS score.
+On the top of the details page, a time series graph is shown that is displaying the number of vulnerabilities found for each category, also based on the CVSS score.
 By clicking on one of the past data points in the graph, the information for the selected scan is displayed on the page below.
 The database also integrates the vulnerability history so that the vulnerability information is up to date for the date it ran.

 <p align="center">